Christoph142/Select-like-a-Boss/README.md

 - no background page, no permanent resources
 - no delaying impact on site loading
+- no pollution of the window object
+- only handles what needs to be handled

 even more like a Boss ;P